ryanzhumich/editsql/README.md

   </tr>
 </table>

+### Note

+- Some interactions can be long to cause OOM issue on GPU.
+You can skip those interactions like [this](https://github.com/ryanzhumich/editsql/blob/master/model_util.py#L189) depending on your hardware.

+- EditSQL does not predict values in SQL.
+In order to generate values, the model should be able to (1) copy from the question inputs, (2) retrieve from the database content (database content is available), (3) generate numbers (e.g. 1 or 3 after LIMIT in some SQL queries).
+More information is available at [Spider](https://yale-lily.github.io/spider).

 ### Acknowledgement

 This implementation is based on "[Learning to map context dependent sentences to executable formal queries](https://github.com/lil-lab/atis)".
 Alane Suhr, Srinivasan Iyer, and Yoav Artzi.
 In NAACL, 2018.